 |4.||Canon M10||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |10.||Olympus E-M10 II||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the Canon M has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Canon M has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon M better than the Panasonic GX85 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.